The law in a nutshell

 You can have a medical abortion up until you’re 24 weeks pregnant.
-However, after week 20 of pregnancy, you’ll have to go to hospital and stay overnight.
-In these cases, Prostaglandin is injected into the womb, creating contractions similar to labour lasting 6–12 hours.
+However, after week 20 of pregnancy, you’ll have to go to a hospital and stay overnight.
+In these cases, Prostaglandin is injected into the womb, creating contractions similar to labour lasting 6 - 12 hours.
 This happens while you’re awake, but doctors can give you pain relief.
 Dilation and curettage may be used afterwards to ensure the womb is empty.
 See below for more detailed information about this procedure.

 - Vacuum aspiration